ArtezGDA/Course-Material/OpenSourceDataVisualization.md

 ### Assignment #4:
 # Open Source Data Visualization

-##Description
+## Description

 1. Watch 3 movies:
-	1.1.
+	- 1.1.
 Revolution OS (available on youtube)
-	1.2.
+	- 1.2.
 Everything is a Remix (5 part series)
-	1.3.
+	- 1.3.
 R.I.P. a Remix Manifesto
-2. - From these movies develop your own opinion, stance and vision on remixing, open source, copyrights and/or patents.
+2. From these movies develop your own opinion, stance and vision on remixing, open source, copyrights and/or patents.
-3. - With this vision and these movies as inspiration, find a rich data source with:
+3. With this vision and these movies as inspiration, find a rich data source with:
-	 - points in time
+	 - *points in time*
-	 - geographical locations
+	 - *geographical locations*
-	 - network of connections
-	 to illustrate your point.
+	 - *network of connections* to illustrate your point.
 4. Parse this data, filter it, mine it, scrape additional data, combine it and refine it, while documenting your process as open source on github.
 5. Make a design that plots the data as a representational map of your story.
 6. Iterate the poster three times.